loopbackio/loopback-next/packages/repository/DEVELOPING.md

 Hope this example shows the idea that even they both use the `base model` from Juggler, LB4 model doesn't use, or even have access to some fields/entries in the Juggler model!

-As mentioned before, we are using the legacy juggler bridge as a temporary solution.
-This may change in the future since the Juggler is pretty.. you know, legacy.
-However, it's important to realize how LB4 deals with models.

 Happy coding :D